 - Begin by writing down all of your social media accounts and the login information for each of them.
 This is also a good time to ask yourself who has access to your accounts and if those roles are set properly within each platform.

-- Look to see if each of your accounts is complete with all necessary information and that all platforms are consistent with your branding.
+- Look to see if each of your accounts are complete with all necessary information and that all platforms are consistent with your branding.
 Do all of your channels look similar, use the same voice, and represent you well?
 For instance, look at: